Repairs

 Once you have considered these factors, you can narrow down your choices to a few different types of window caulk.

-See also How to Repair Cracked Wood Easily
+See also How to Repair a Crack in Wooden Finish

 Here is a brief overview of the different types of window caulk available: